mihlemadlavu37-sketch/ST10472621-WEDE5020-Part-2/README.md

 Mobile: ≤ 768px → Single-column layouts, hamburger navigation.
 Small phones: ≤ 480px → Optimized typography and button sizes.

+IN the the Part 2 file there is a folder that consists of three screenshots which are to demonstrate how the website are going to look like on a mobile device, teblet and on a pc.
+On a smart phone I took a screenshot on  how it would look on an iPhone 14 Pro Max, and on a teblet I took a screenshot of how it would look on an iPad Pro and also on a pc I creenshot of how it would look on a Lenovo pc (but it dose not show which model as I just took a creenshot of my whole screen).

 Changelog:

 2025-09-05 — Part 2: Base Styles